 (1) In this clause —

-“transferred contributor for limited benefits” means a Part 1 Member who was, immediately before the Member’s transfer day, a contributor for limited benefits for the purposes of section 61 of the S&FB Act.
+transferred contributor for limited benefits means a Part 1 Member who was, immediately before the Member’s transfer day, a contributor for limited benefits for the purposes of section 61 of the S&FB Act.

 (2) If a benefit becomes payable under regulation 43 to or in respect of a transferred contributor for limited benefits, the amount of the benefit is to be calculated as if G in the formula in that regulation was an amount equal to 4 times the Member’s average contribution rate.